 Not all photographers do offer this, but if they do having a second photographer can make a real difference on the coverage you have during the wedding reception, especially if time is a little tighter or you have a fair bit of travelling to do from the wedding venue to the wedding reception venue.
 I work with second photographers (mainly my awesome assistant, Jesse, who also works as an associate photographer for me) and find it works really well during the wedding reception.
 The role of my second photographer is mainly to concentrate on capturing the natural, fun, documentary-style photos of you and your guests.
 This leaves me free to do the group photos, the detail photos and portraits with the bride and groom.
 If I have time I will then capture some of the candid photos too, but this way there’s not as much stress getting everything covered.

 There you go, a few key top tips to get the best out of your wedding photos during the wedding reception.
 Hope this helps to give some ideas and guidance.
-Why not check out the other posts and find out more about getting the best out of your photos on the morning of the wedding day, top tips for capturing a first look and making the most of your photos during the ceremony.
+Why not check out the other posts and find out more about getting the best out of your evening reception photos, getting the best out of your photos on the morning of the wedding day, top tips for capturing a first look and making the most of your photos during the ceremony.
 Please do leave a comment or share this with anyone you know who is planning a wedding.

 Thanks for popping by

 Thanks for sharing such an exciting and informative article.
 These tips are really great and helpful for those photographers who are new to this.
 Keep up sharing such kind of great blog which is helpful for others.

 Thanks for sharing such an amazing article.
 As a wedding planner, I like this article because this helps me in my profession and by following this I overcome the mistakes that I have done in my last event in reception decoration.

 Good information.I would like your article.Keep share more articles and pass information.